 - Off-site induction and teambuilding trips

 - Students have the opportunity to apply to present their research at the annual Student BASES Conference

 - Opportunity to gain practical experience through the Loughborough Sport Coach and Volunteer Academy, and coaching qualifications and workshops

 - Gain full support to develop your own business idea via the Young Enterprise Start-Up Programme

 - Hands-on coaching experience within core modules and coaching and teaching placements

-- At least five GCSEs at grade C or above, including English Language and Mathematics (or equivalent).
+- At least five GCSEs at level 4 or above, including English Language and Maths (or equivalent)

 - We welcome applications from mature students over the age of 21 and may be flexible in our normal offer if you show a commitment to succeed and have the relevant skills and experience of working within the industry.